Are there any relation between the bubble economy and hot springs?

 Indeed, there are many “scenic” hot springs, but most of them have unremarkable view from the tubs.

 In that respect, the scenery from Yamamizuki can be said as excellent.

 Unfortunately, small amount of water is being poured into the tub.

 Furthermore, it is artificially heated, because water temperature of the source is only 79 degrees.

-Despite these weak points, here is still attractive, because of the characteristic nature of the spring, which has a high salt content, and the glorious view of the Pacific Ocean.
+Despite these weak points, here is still attractive, because of the characteristic nature of the spring with metallic smell, and the glorious view of the Pacific Ocean.

 Unique nature of spring in Shikoku Island, and excellent scenery